CIA cover company

 Tom Bowman in a 1995 series of articles about the NSA, as

 'the smoking gun' that should prove NSA involvement

 Although the document was dismissed at the time by CAG

 as irrelevant, is does indeed prove the involvement of CIA

 and NSA, as the names of Herb Frank

 (NSA) appear in the list of attendees.

-In this meeting, CAG was represented by Sture Nyberg — CEO —
+In this meeting, CAG was represented by its CEO Sture Nyberg,

-as it was officially hired for consultancy and development.
+was no surprise, as it was officially hired for consultancy and

 Document obtained from Scott Shane, Baltimore Sun .